unjs/mlly/README.md

 ### `sanitizeURIComponent`

-Replace reserved charachters from a segment of URI to make it compatible with [rfc2396](https://datatracker.ietf.org/doc/html/rfc2396).
+Replace reserved characters from a segment of URI to make it compatible with [rfc2396](https://datatracker.ietf.org/doc/html/rfc2396).

 ```js
 import { sanitizeURIComponent } from 'mlly'